justicedemocrats/new-site/src/pages/candidates/alexandria-ocasio-cortez.md

 donationLink: 'https://secure.actblue.com/donate/jdalexo'
 outcome: Won
 image: /img/jd_site_alexandriaocasiocortez_550x600_061218.jpg
-blurb: >
+blurb: >-
-  New York's 14th congressional district urgently needs access to more reliable jobs, increased access to family support  services like parental leave and free childcare.
-I will fight for universal access to quality...
+  New York’s 14th Congressional District urgently needs access to more reliable jobs, increased access to family support services like parental leave and free childcare.
+She will fight for universal access to quality education from pre-K until college regardless of income and enrollment status because your ZIP code should never determine your quality of life.
 ---